Amukayoung/An-Interactive-Bar-Chart-with-D3JS/README.md

-# An Interactive Bar Chart with D3js
+# Interactive Bar Chart with D3js

 ## Task
 This is a bar chart I developed using a JavaScript Visualization Library called D3Js.
 It's an amazing data visualization tool